MosesSupposes/Purescript-By-Example/text/chapter6.md

   append :: a -> a -> a
 ```

 Strings form a semigroup under regular string concatenation, and so do arrays.
-Several other standard instances are provided by the `purescript-monoid` package.
+Several other standard instances are provided by the `purescript-prelude` package.

 The `<>` concatenation operator, which we have already seen, is provided as an alias for `append`.

-The `Monoid` type class (provided by the `purescript-monoid` package) extends the `Semigroup` type class with the concept of an empty value, called `mempty`:
+The `Monoid` type class (provided by the `purescript-prelude` package) extends the `Semigroup` type class with the concept of an empty value, called `mempty`:

 ```haskell
 class Semigroup m <= Monoid m where